Would You Like to Write a Business Book?

 The same could be true for your business, your specialized knowledge.
 So, why should you share it?
 Why do you have an obligation to our children’s children?
 These are questions you really can only answer for yourself.

-Still, allow me to offer some other compelling arguments to consider.
+It is good business to write a book!
+Allow me to offer some compelling arguments to consider.
 For instance, wouldn’t you like to be a published author in your field?
 It gives you undeniable credibility with your clients and peers, not to mention, it’s a great feeling to say, “I wrote the book on that subject!”

 And I’m here to help!